openshift/enhancements/enhancements/project-request-limit.md

 ## Summary
-The `requestlimit.project.openshift.io/ProjectRequestLimit` admission plugin is used to impose a limit on the number of self-provisioned project(s) requested by a given user.
+The `requestlimit.project.openshift.io/ProjectRequestLimit` admission plugin is used to impose a limit on the number of self-provisioned project(s) requested by a given user/service account.
 In 3.x, the limit can be specified via the master configuration file.
 It doesn't fit well with our targeted configuration which aims to avoid adding lots of intricately documented knobs.
 This is why this admission plug-in is disabled in OpenShift 4.x.

 Instead of wiring the admission plugin via the `openshift-apiserver` operator, we can create a validating admission webhook based on the [generic-admission-server](https://github.com/openshift/generic-admission-server) and distribute it via